stepchowfun/typical/README.md

 request.serialize(&mut file)?;
 ```

-Another program, possibly written in a different language, could read the message from disk (for example) and deserialize it as follows:
+Another program, possibly written in a different language, could read the file (for example) and deserialize the message as follows:

 ```rust
 let mut file = BufReader::new(File::open("/tmp/request")?);